🚀Now launching

 2. Unlimited PTO

+Now for the controversial choice.
 With unlimited vacation policies, employees are free to take off as much time as they want, as long as they finish their tasks on time.
+The focus is on productivity and results, rather than being chained to your desk.
+But with no accrued balance to cash out at year-end, many candidates view unlimited PTO as a cost-saving measure that benefits the company more than its people.

-đŸ‘đŸ» The benefits: Boosted employee engagement, reduced burnout, increased productivity, and better recruitment and retention results.
+đŸ‘đŸ» The benefits: Increased productivity, better recruitment and retention results.

 đŸ‘ŽđŸ» The drawbacks: Fear of employees abusing the system, vacation overlap, increased chance of employee ‘martyr syndrome’ where workers don’t take enough time off.